Battleship (game)

-Battleship (also known as Battleships or Sea Battle) is a strategy type guessing game for two players.
+Battleship (also known as Battleships) is a strategy type guessing game for two players.
 It is played on ruled grids (paper or board) on which each player's fleet of warships are marked.
 The locations of the fleets are concealed from the other player.
 Players alternate turns calling "shots" at the other player's ships, and the objective of the game is to destroy the opposing player's fleet.

 Battleship is known worldwide as a pencil and paper game which dates from World War I. It was published by various companies as a pad-and-pencil game in the 1930s and was released as a plastic board game by Milton Bradley in 1967.
 The game has spawned electronic versions, video games, smart device apps and a film.

 History

-The game of Battleship is thought to have its origins in the French game L'Attaque played during World War I, although parallels have also been drawn to E. I. Horsman's 1890 game Basilinda, and the game is said to have been played by Russian officers before World War I. The first commercial version of the game was Salvo, published in 1931 in the United States by the Starex company.
+Parallels have been drawn to E. I. Horsman's 1890 game Basilinda, and the game is said to have been played by Russian officers before World War I. In 1907 the game playing was mentioned in the diary of Russian poet Ryurik Ivnev.
+The first commercial version of the game was Salvo, published in 1931 in the United States by the Starex company.
 Other versions of the game were printed in the 1930s and 1940s, including the Strathmore Company's Combat: The Battleship Game, Milton Bradley's Broadsides: A Game of Naval Strategy and Maurice L. Freedman's Warfare Naval Combat.
 Strategy Games Co. produced a version called Wings which pictured planes flying over the Los Angeles Coliseum.
 All of these early editions of the game consisted of pre-printed pads of paper.

 In 1967 Milton Bradley introduced a version of the game that used plastic boards and pegs.
 Conceived by Ed Hutchins, play was on pegboards using miniature plastic ships.
 In 1977, Milton Bradley also released a computerized Electronic Battleship, a pioneering microprocessor-based toy, capable of generating various sounds.
 Electronic Battleship was designed by Dennis Wyman and Bing McCoy.
 It was followed in 1989 by Electronic Talking Battleship.
 In 2008, an updated version of Battleship was released, using hexagonal tiles.
 In the updated version, each player's board contains several islands on which "captured man" figurines can be placed.
 Ships may be placed only around the islands, and only in the player's half of the board.
 When the movie Battleship was released, the board game reverted to the original 1967 style.
 The 2008 updated version is still available as Battleship Islands.